 Whether or not to file for bankruptcy is a personal decision.
 However, there are many ways in which you can tell whether it is a strong option.
 Firstly, if your debts are overwhelming and clearly disproportionate to your income, bankruptcy should definitely be considered.
 Secondly, if you are presently vastly behind with your debts and see no way to catch up, once again, bankruptcy becomes a strong option.
 Thirdly, if you are barely current with your debts, but realize that you are juggling important bills, credit cards, mortgage payments, etc., bankruptcy should again be looked at as a possible option because you do not want lower priority debt, such as credit card bills, to interfere with higher priority debt such as mortgage and car payments.
 Lastly, if you realize that your payments are merely buying you time, that in the long run there is no way to take care of all the debt, and that your payments are being wasted on debt that will with time go bad anyway, than bankruptcy again should be considered.
 The best way to approach the issue is to seek a free consultation.
 Our office offers a free consultation by phone or in person at our Melville, Long Island law office, and we can certainly review with you your options and whether a bankruptcy case is the best way to proceed.

-Our consultations are free, the advice may be invaluable.
+Our consultations are free, but our legal advice may be invaluable.